sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 The secure_boot_sign.py script wrapper the sign-file tool as well and will sign all the KO.

-All the KO can be find in fsroot-mellanox/ directory and will be sign in the end of the build.
+All the KO can be found in fsroot-mellanox/ directory and will be signed at the end of the build.

 ####  1.7.4. <a name='RuntimeSBVerificationFLOW:'></a>Runtime SB Verification FLOW:
 As appear in the verification chart, the first step is the storage of the pub keys in the BIOS/UEFI.
-The public key type is DB in the UEFI DB to verify the shim, grub and vmlinuz, regarding kernel modules they will be verified with the key that was saved inside vmlinuz in the signing process that was described before.
+The public key type is DB in the UEFI DB to verify the shim, grub, and vmlinuz, regarding kernel modules they will be verified with the key that was saved inside vmlinuz in the signing process that was described before.

 This saving key flow should happen in manufacture when we referred to production.